-For the past decade McGrew's research, scholarship and consultation work has focused primarily in the following areas.
+For the past decade McGrew's research, scholarship and consultation work has focused in the following areas.

-- CHC intelligence theory and measurement.
+• CHC intelligence theory and measurement.
 He continues to be active in CHC intelligence theory and measurement research.
-He, together with Dr. Joel Schneider, have become the unofficial "gatekeepers" of the Cattell-Horn-Carroll (CHC) theory of intelligence (Schneider & McGrew, 2018; Schneider & McGrew, 2019).
-He has also completed research regarding the relations between CHC abilities and school achievement (Cormier et al., 2016; Cormier et al., 2017; Nilekesia et al., 2016). - Linguistic and cultural demands on intelligence tests.
-Together with Drs' Damien Cormier and Okan Bulut he has investigated the relations between cultural and linguistic demands and intelligence test scores (Cormier et al., 2011; Cormier et al., 2014; Cormier et al., 2022). - The Cognitive-Affective-Motivation Model of Learning (CAMML).
-Based on research and writing he initiated during his role as a PI with the U of Minnesota National Central on Educational Outcomes
+He, together with Dr. Joel Schneider, have become the unofficial "gatekeepers" of the Cattell-Horn-Carroll (CHC) theories of intelligence (Schneider & McGrew, 2018; Schneider & McGrew, 2019).
+He has also completed research on the relations between CHC abilities and school achievement (Cormier et al., 2016; Cormier et al., 2017; Nilekesia et al., 2016).

-(NCEO; circa 2002-2010), he has developed the Model of Achievement Competence Motivation (MACM) and the Cognitive-Affective-Motivation Model of Learning (CAMML; McGrew, 2022).
+• The Cognitive-Affective-Motivation Model of Learning (CAMML).
+Based on research and writing started during his role as a principal investigator with the University of Minnesota National Central on Educational Outcomes (NCEO; circa 2002-2010), he has developed the Model of Achievement Competence Motivation (MACM) and the Cognitive-Affective-Motivation Model of Learning (CAMML; McGrew, 2022).
 These models build on the shoulders of many giants in psychology, particularly Dr. Richard Snow's notion of cognitive-conative aptitude trait complexes.

-- The intellectual prong for diagnosing intellectual disabilities.
-McGrew has provided both informal pro bono and formal consultation (i.e., formal written declarations and or in-court expert witness testimony) to psychologists, lawyers, the courts, and professional organizations (AAIDD, APA) regarding intelligence testing and applied psychometric issues related to the first prong of a possible intellectual disability (ID) diagnosis, particularly in the context of high-stakes ID Atkins death penalty cases.
-To date these informal and formal activities have involved approximately 50 Atkins ID death penalty cases.
-These activities also resulted in separate chapters on intellectual functioning (McGrew, 2015a) and the Flynn effect (aka., norm obsolescence; McGrew, 2015b) in the AAIDD publication The Death penalty and intellectual disability (Polloway, 2015) as well as a chapter regarding theories and measurement of intelligence in the American Psychological Association handbook of intellectual and developmental disabilities (Floyd et al., 2021).
+• The intellectual prong for diagnosing intellectual disabilities.
+McGrew has provided both informal pro bono and formal consultation to psychologists, lawyers, the courts, and professional organizations (AAIDD, APA) about intelligence testing and applied psychometric issues related to the first prong of a possible intellectual disability (ID) diagnosis, particularly in the context of high-stakes ID Atkins death penalty cases.
+To date these informal and formal activities have involved over 50 Atkins ID death penalty cases.
+These activities also resulted in separate chapters on intellectual functioning (McGrew, 2015a) and the Flynn effect (aka., norm obsolescence; McGrew, 2015b) in the AAIDD publication The Death penalty and Intellectual Disability (Polloway, 2015) as well as a chapter regarding theories and measurement of intelligence in the American Psychological Association (APA) Handbook of Intellectual and Developmental Disabilities (Floyd et al., 2021).
 He provided input to AAIDD as a member of the AAIDD Advisory Committee for Intellectual Disability: Definition, Diagnosis, Classification, and Systems of Support, 12th Edition (AAIDD, 2021).
 Post AAIDD manual publication, McGrew (2021) published a critique of the intellectual prong of the AAIDD ID manual.
-He also advised the American Psychological Association on the preparation of an Amici Curiae (with other mental health organizations) for the 2014 Atkins-related precedent setting US SCOTUS Hall v Florida decision.
-He, together with Dr. Tom Oakland, organized and wrote an Amici brief ("Concerned Experts in Intellectual Disability") in support of A. A. Ortiz's 2015 US SCOTUS Atkins petition. - The WJ V revision.
-Since the publication of the WJ IV in 2014, McGrew has been working on new ideas, models, innovations, and data analytic methods for the future WJ IV, including a digital adaptation. - Psychometric network analysis.
-McGrew most recent interest and activities focus on the application of newer structural dimensionality analysis methods (i.e., psychometric network analysis; PNA) to intelligence test data, with the overriding goal to better understand the causal mechanisms and emerging contemporary theoretical models of intelligence (e.g., Process Overlap Theory; Dynamic Mutualism; Wired intelligence) and to harness the benefit of PNA methods (compared to factor analysis methods) for identifying potential central targets for cognitive interventions.
-An additional goal of this work is to improve intelligence test structural research by reducing the frequent conflation of theoretical g and psychometric or statistical g, a critical problem contributing to the "theory crises in psychology" (Borsboom, 2022; Fried, 2020) and a frequent problem plaguing much of school psychology's IQ test factor analysis research (McGrew et al., 2022; in preparation).
+He also advised APA on the preparation of an Amici Curiae (with other mental health organizations) for the 2014 Atkins-related precedent setting US SCOTUS Hall v Florida decision.
+He, together with Dr. Tom Oakland, organized and wrote an Amici brief ("Concerned Experts in Intellectual Disability") in support of A. A. Ortiz's 2015 US SCOTUS Atkins petition.

+• Psychometric network analysis.
+McGrew most recent interest and activities focus on the application of new structural dimensionality analysis methods (i.e., psychometric network analysis; PNA) to intelligence test data, with the overriding goal to better understand the causal mechanisms and emerging contemporary theoretical models of intelligence (e.g., Process Overlap Theory; Dynamic Mutualism; Wired intelligence) and to harness the benefit of PNA methods (compared to factor analysis methods) for identifying potential central target systems for cognitive and achievement interventions.
+An additional goal of this work is to improve intelligence test structural research by reducing the frequent conflation of theoretical g and psychometric or statistical g, a critical problem contributing to the "theory crises in psychology" (Borsboom, 2022; Fried, 2020) and a frequent problem plaguing much of school psychology's IQ test factor analysis research (McGrew et al., 2023).